 Growing Requirements: Sun to part shade.
 Direct-sow seeds outside after the last date of frost.
 Warning: Borage re-seeds itself like crazy!
 If buy seeds once and plant it, you’ll never have to plant it again!
 If you do not want it to spread itself, remove the flowers before they go to seed and drop.
 We let it re-seed and pick out excess plants for the compost.
 It also makes stellar chop-and-drop mulch for garden beds.
 We use it on the soil in our cannabis grow bags.

 Description: These tall showy, long-lasting spikes full of hundreds of individual blooms are essential in a pollinator garden!
 Also called “hummingbird mint”, they’re a favorite nectar source for our sweet little bird friends.
-It is also a wonderful edible herb that is used in tea!
+Agastache is also deer and rabbit resistant, if that is an issue on your homestead.
 Beautiful blooms come in lavender, dark purple, blue hues, peach, and more.
-Agastache is also deer and rabbit resistant, if that is an issue on your homestead.
+Of the dozens of types of Agastache, our favorite it Anise hyssop or Agastache foeniculum.
+It smells particularly amazing, is highly attractive to monarch butterflies and bees, and also makes for amazing tea!

 Zones: Annual in any zone, perennials in many zones (depends on the variety)